 Aims

+Friern Barnet School aims to:

+Have robust, clear processes in place for charging and remissions

+Clearly set out the types of activity that can be charged for and when charges will and will not be made

 To provide the opportunity for all students to benefit from school activities and visits, independent of their parents’/carers’ financial means.
 This policy describes how we will do our best to ensure a good range of visits and activities is offered and, at the same time, will try to minimise the financial barriers that may prevent some students taking full advantage of these opportunities.